nodejs/node/doc/guides/collaborator-guide.md

 except the [wait time](#waiting-for-approvals), please add the [`author ready`](#author-ready-pull-requests) label.

-If a collaborator believes a pull request should not land as is, **the "Reuqest Changes" GitHub feature must be used to make the objection explicit**.
+If a collaborator believes a pull request should not land as is, **the "Request Changes" GitHub feature must be used to make the objection explicit**.
 An implicit objection not using the "Request Changes" feature is not considered a blocker for a  pull requests.
 Pull requests with an explicit objection should